Create or update a record based on unique value(s).

 defaults | Values to fill in if there is not already an existing value for them.
 When creating a record, these will be populated in addition to any create values.
 When updating a record, these will never overwrite existing values but will be used for attributes that are curently empty. |

-in the request which defines the value(s) that will be
+match in the request which defines the value(s) that will be

 used to find a matching record.
-In addition, you must specify either create
+In addition, you must specify either create or

-.
+defaults.
 Otherwise, all properties are optional.

 The upsert method is the most reliable way of sending data into Unify, so if